dosimont/lpaggregjni/README.md

 __Configure SWIG parameters__

 		$ cd swig

 Open swig.sh script with your text editor and fill the fields with the right values :

-SRC is the location of lpaggreg library source files
+SRC is the location of lpaggreg library source files.

-PACKAGE is the package name of future java interface files
+PACKAGE is the package name of future java interface files.

-OUTDIR is the location where will be generated java interface files
+OUTDIR is the location where will be generated java interface files.

 __Generate interface files__

 		$ ./swig.sh

 __Compile__